ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/delete.rst

     DELETE /v2/indicators/{indicatorType}/{indicator}/attributes/{attributeId}

-For example, if you wanted to delete the attribute with ID 54321 from the Email Address ``bad@example.com``, you would use the following query:
+For example, if you want to delete the Attribute with ID 54321 from the Email Address ``bad@example.com``, you would use the following query:

 .. code::